 7) Amounts realized as a result of factoring accounts receivable recorded on an accrual basis.

-In addition, receipts that are excluded from the receipts factor under provisions of Section 17 are also excluded from the definition of “receipts.”

 Exclusion of an item from the definition of “receipts” is not determinative of its character as apportionable or non-apportionable income.
+Certain gross receipts that are “receipts” under the definition are excluded from the “receipts factor” under Section IV.17.
 Nothing in this definition shall be construed to modify, impair or supersede any provision of Section IV.18.

-(7) "Security'' means any interest or instrument commonly treated as a security as well as other instruments which are customarily sold in the open market or on a recognized exchange, including, but not limited to, transferable shares of a
+(8) "Security'' means any interest or instrument commonly treated as a security as well as other instruments which are customarily sold in the open market or on a recognized exchange, including, but not limited to, transferable shares of a